explainers-by-googlers/prtoken-reference/protocol.md

 At the end of the epoch, the issuer will publish (`pk_e`, `sk_e`, `S_e`) as JSON web keys (JWKs).
 The ElGamal key will be stored as `eg` with `x` and `y` holding the public key (`pk_e`) and `d` the secret key (`sk_e`).
-The HMAC secret `Se` is stored as `hm`.
+The HMAC secret `k` is stored as `hm`.
 All values converted to big-endian byte-arrays that are then base64url-encoded into strings.
 Timestamps are ISO 8601 timestamps UTC.

 <table>